 No prior knowledge of German is necessary.
 Modules are not designed for native speakers.

 Alongside German, in the first year of your studies, you will be required to study an additional two subjects.
-In the second year you will usually carry on at least one of these subjects, sometimes two.
+In the second year, you will usually carry on at least one of these subjects, sometimes two.
 Find out more about how academic years are organised.

 The University of St Andrews operates on a flexible modular degree system by which degrees are obtained through the accumulation of credits.
-More information on the structure of the modules system can be found on the flexible degree structure webpage.
+More information on the structure of the modules system can be found on the flexible degree structure web page.

-- advanced language and literature courses for those with higher entrance qualifications such as a SQA Higher or GCE A-level.
+- advanced language and literature courses for those with higher entrance qualifications such as an SQA Higher or GCE A-level.

 Students who are beginners or who have studied German to National 5 or GCSE-level are required to take the following compulsory modules in their first year:

-First Level German B 1: provides the first half of an intensive language programme for beginners and those with a National 5 or GCSE.
+- First Level German B 1: provides the first half of an intensive language programme for beginners and those with a National 5 or GCSE.

 Students who have an SQA Higher or a GCE A-level in German are required to take the following compulsory modules in first year:

-First Level German A 2: builds on the foundation study of German language and literature in First Level German A 1.
+- First Level German A 2: builds on the foundation study of German language and literature in First Level German A 1.

 Students coming from first year beginners’ modules have their own intensive language courses.
 Non-language elements are integrated at this level: ex-beginners and ex-advanced students jointly extend their studies of German culture including modern and medieval literature.

 - The Age of Goethe

-Unification to the First World War
+- Unification to the First World War

-Medieval German Language and Literature
+- Medieval German Language and Literature

-Weimar Republic: 1918-1933
+- Weimar Republic: 1918-1933

-If you take German in your third and fourth years, you will choose from a variety of advanced options which incorporate literary, historical and cultural studies into language learning.
+In your third and fourth years, you will choose from a variety of advanced options which incorporate literary, historical and cultural studies into language learning.
 Students of all language levels take the same core modules in German language, including advanced oral, writing and communication skills.
 Modules at Honours level include (but are not limited to):

-Masculinities in Contemporary German Film, TV and Literature
+- Masculinities in Contemporary German Film, TV and Literature

-Shakespeare: The German Catalyst.
+- Shakespeare: The German Catalyst

-The Nazi Past in German Cultural Memory
+- The Nazi Past in German Cultural Memory

-Writing Nature: German Environmental Thought (1800 - 2000).
+- Writing Nature: German Environmental Thought (1800 - 2000).

 In fourth year, students have the option (subject to approval) of undertaking a dissertation of up to 10,000 words, written in English, on a topic of their choice.
 This independent project enables you to develop key research skills which are desired by both prospective employers and by graduate schools offering postgraduate degrees.

 The compulsory modules listed here must be taken in order to graduate in this subject.
 However, most students at St Andrews take additional modules, either in their primary subject or from other subjects they are interested in.
-For Honours-level, students choose from a range of Honours modules, some of which are listed above.
-A full list of all modules available for the current academic year can be found in the module catalogue.
+For Honours level, students choose from a range of Honours modules, some of which are listed above.
+A full list of all modules appropriate to the programme for the current academic year can be found in the programme requirements.

-Sub-honours German modules are delivered through lectures (typically 30 to 60 students), seminars (typically 10 students), language classes and oral classes.
+Sub-honours German modules are delivered through lectures (typically 20 to 40 students), seminars (typically 10 students), language classes and oral classes.

 At Honours level, you will attend small seminars and language classes (typically 10 to 18 students).